ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

 plane stress equations can be used in this example.
 The python script for this problem can be found at ``examples/fuselage_panel/panel_solver.py``.
-The plane stress form of the linear elasticity equations in Modulus Sym can be called by using the ``LinearElasticityPlaneStress`` class:
+The plane stress form of the linear elasticity equations in PhysicsNeMo Sym can be called by using the ``LinearElasticityPlaneStress`` class:

 .. literalinclude:: ../../../examples/fuselage_panel/panel.py